 1. INTRODUCTION

 Soil is the most critical natural resource for agriculture, as it provides the foundation for plant growth, nutrient cycling, water regulation, and ecosystem sustainability.
 Soil characterization provides the basic information of soil properties which are the outcome of several soil forming processes operating in a particular area.
 Soil properties are continuously influenced by land uses with profound influence on its productivity and sustainability [Seema et al., 2020 and Joseph et al., 2023].
 Hence, knowledge on the impact of land uses on soil property is indispensable for sustainable agricultural production and soil health maintenance.
 Soil classification, on the other hand, helps to organize our knowledge, facilitates the transfer of experience and technology from one place to another and helps to compare soil properties.
 A good data bank on soil properties and related site characteristics is inevitable for one to be able to advise both current and potential land users on how to use the land in the best possible way.
-Recognizing the importance of precise soil information, large-scale initiatives now aimed at creating village-level soil databases to support digital agriculture and sustainable intensification (Ardak et al., 2010).
+Recognizing the importance of precise soil information, large-scale initiatives now aim at creating village-level soil databases to support digital agriculture and sustainable intensification (Ardak et al., 2010).
 The resulting spatial soil information assists farmers, planners, and researchers in optimizing productivity while maintaining long-term soil health and environmental sustainability (Lal and Stewart, 2010 and Kumar et. al., 2016).

 Mapping of soil resources is important, providing valuable information regarding formation, spatial distribution of soil properties, and types of soil present for implementation of sustainable land use management [Pereira et al., 2017].
 From the historical perspective, during the middle of the 18th century, the earliest soil maps were generated to identify the homogeneous areas of similar soil attributes for suitable land management (Minasny and McBratney, 2016).
-Thus, soil survey and mapping have evolved from simple resource inventory preparation to a comprehensive decision-support framework integrating field observations, laboratory analysis, and spatial modeling.
+Thus, soil survey and mapping have evolved from simple resource inventory preparation to a comprehensive decision-support framework integrating field observations, laboratory analysis, and spatial modelling.
 This article therefore examines the concepts, methodologies, technological advancements, and applications of soil survey and mapping and highlights their role in sustainable land resource management and climate-resilient agriculture.

-This study undertook a land resources inventory through a detailed soil survey conducted at a 1:10k scale in the agro-climatic zone of the West Coast Plains and Hills, specifically within Vaittiri Tehsil of Wayanad District, Kerala.
+This study undertook a land resources inventory through a detailed soil survey conducted at a 1:10000 scale in the agro-climatic zone of the West Coast Plains and Hills, specifically within Vaittiri Tehsil of Wayanad District, Kerala.
 The work was carried out under the National Soil Mapping Programme (NSMP), an initiative of the Soil and Land Use Survey of India (SLUSI).
 The primary objective of NSMP is to establish a comprehensive scientific database of India’s soils and land use patterns.
 To generate village level data on soil using the remote sensing, GIS and mapping techniques.
 Such a database supports watershed-based soil and water conservation planning, ensuring the protection of finite soil resources.
 Ultimately, this initiative aims to promote sustainable crop production by integrating soil resource information into agricultural planning and management.